joinpursuit/AC_4_Web/units/tech_interview/Interviewer_A/day_two.md

 * Given an array of numbers, reset the array to put all the non-zero numbers in front of all the zeros in the array.
 Then return the new array and the count of non-zero numbers.
   - *If they ask: The new array and the count can be contained inside a larger array.
 They would be the 0th and 1st indices.*

+* Write a function that combines two arrays by alternating taking elements from each array in turn.
+E.g. [1, 2, 3], [a, b, c] becomes [1, a, 2, b, 3, c].